|

 "5And David’s anger was greatly kindled against the man; and he said to Nathan, As the LORD liveth, the man that hath done this thing shall surely die: 6And he shall restore the lamb fourfold, because he did this thing, and because he had no pity."
 (2 Samuel 12:5-6)

 "13And David said unto Nathan, I have sinned against the LORD.
 And Nathan said unto David, The LORD also hath put away thy sin; thou shalt not die.
 14Howbeit, because by this deed thou hast given great occasion to the enemies of the LORD to blaspheme, the child also that is born unto thee shall surely die."
-(2 Samuel 12:13-14)
+(2 Samuel 12:13-14) [Notice that God forgave David because he had truly repented.
+However, the Lord still sentenced the child to death.
+Why?
+Because our true repentance gives God the freedom to destroy all the fruits that were "born" out of our unrighteousness.
+When we truly repent, we allow God to "clean our house" through His purifying fire judgments.]

-Since the young girl in the Florida case is breaking God's spiritual laws, the sentencing must be done in the context of the spirit realm, not the natural realm.
+in the Florida case is breaking God's spiritual laws, the sentencing must be done in the context of the

 "8For though I made you sorry with a letter, I do not repent, though I did repent: for I perceive that the same epistle hath made you sorry, though it were but for a season.
 9Now I rejoice, not that ye were made sorry, but that ye sorrowed to repentance: for ye were made sorry after a godly manner, that ye might receive damage by us in nothing.
 10For godly sorrow worketh repentance to salvation not to be repented of: but the sorrow of the world worketh death.
 11For behold this selfsame thing, that ye sorrowed after a godly sort, what carefulness it wrought in you, yea, what clearing of yourselves, yea, what indignation, yea, what fear, yea, what vehement desire, yea, what zeal, yea, what revenge!
 In all things ye have approved yourselves to be clear in this matter."
-(2 Corinthians 7:8-11)
+(2 Corinthians 7:8-11) [Notice the reference to "zeal" and "indignation" in verse 11.
+This shows that the application of God's justice may involve the manifestation of strong emotions, but those emotions will be birthed out of a disinterested zeal for righteousness, and not out of self-interested personal gratification.]

 Appointed judges & executioners

-From examples like the death of Ananias and Sapphira, we can see that spiritual judgments can cause literal deaths.
-However, Peter did not kill Ananias and Sapphira with a literal sword because there was no human law that he could apply against them, and even if there was such a law, he was not a humanly appointed judge with the authority to declare a sentence, nor was he a humanly appointed executioner authorized to carry out the "execution".
+literal deaths.
+However, Peter did not kill Ananias and Sapphira with a literal sword because there was no human law that he could apply against them, and even if there was such a law, he was

 "13And one of the company said unto him, Master, speak to my brother, that he divide the inheritance with me.
 14And he said unto him, Man, who made me a judge or a divider over you?
 15And he said unto them, Take heed, and beware of covetousness: for a man’s life consisteth not in the abundance of the things which he possesseth.
 16And he spake a parable unto them, saying, The ground of a certain rich man brought forth plentifully: 17And he thought within himself, saying, What shall I do, because I have no room where to bestow my fruits?
 18And he said, This will I do: I will pull down my barns, and build greater; and there will I bestow all my fruits and my goods.
 19And I will say to my soul, Soul, thou hast much goods laid up for many years; take thine ease, eat, drink, and be merry.
 20But God said unto him, Thou fool, this night thy soul shall be required of thee: then whose shall those things be, which thou hast provided?
 21So is he that layeth up treasure for himself, and is not rich toward God."
 (Luke 12:13-20)